Tyrrhenika: Content

 Tyrrhenika was a history of the Etruscan people.
 From the Tabula Claudiana, which records an address by Claudius to the Roman Senate, we know that within it was a chapter concerning the sixth king of Rome, Servius Tullius.
 In the speech the emperor cites the exploits of the brothers Caelius and Aulus Vibenna, along with Servius (of which he gives the name in Etruscan, Mastarna), affirming that he reports what Etruscan authors (auctores Tusci) wrote.
 From the same address we know that in his work Claudius mentions several Etruscan figures who obtained Roman citizenship.
-It has been also suggested that this work by Claudius could have been used as a source about the Etruscans by Roman historians such as Publius Cornelius Tacitus and the minor historian Festus.
+It has been also suggested that this work by Claudius could have been used as a source about the Etruscans by Roman historians such as Tacitus and the minor historian Festus.
 Moreover, it has been also speculated that the Tyrrhenika contained pro-Etruscan statements, and that this is one of the reasons why it has since been lost.
 It is possible that all the copies of the work were destroyed during the early reign of Nero.

 The loss of this work limits our knowledge of the Etruscans.
 The discovery of a copy or even fragments of Tyrrhenika could be decisive in shedding light on the many mysteries related to the Etruscans and their civilization.